alexfernandez/alexfernandez.github.io/2017/origins-language.md

 We will use the symbol ∅ (empty set) to represent a vocalic separator.
 Biconsonant syllables will therefore be rendered as 𝛫∅𝛫.
+The evolution so far can be represented as:

+> 𝛫 → 𝛫∅𝛫

 In practice, ∅ can be a neutral vowel or [schwa](https://en.wikipedia.org/wiki/Schwa).